dart-lang/language/working/2364 - primary constructors/feature-specification.md

 that the primary constructor uses a formal parameter syntax which is completely like that of any other formal parameter list.

-Just use a normal declaration and use an initializing formal in a primary constructor to initialize it from the primary constructor, if needed.
 An `external` instance variable amounts to an `external` getter and an `external` setter.
 Such "variables" cannot be initialized by an initializing formal anyway, so they will just need to be declared using a normal `external` variable declaration.